Association of Fundraising Professionals Silicon Valley Chapter (AFPSV)

 Case Statement: Inclusion, Diversity, Equity, and Access (IDEA) Fellowship Program

 Applications for the 2024 IDEA Fellowship are open!
-Deadline is December 15th.
+Fellowship announcement will be made in early January.
 APPLY TODAY!

 The Association of Fundraising Professionals Silicon Valley Chapter (AFPSV) was founded 38 years ago to serve the needs of the Silicon Valley fundraising community, including professional fundraisers, nonprofit leaders, board members, and volunteers.
 Since its founding, our Chapter has greatly increased and expanded our professional training offerings, including monthly luncheons, fundraising school, mentoring programs, Silicon Valley Philanthropy Day, and a host of other educational opportunities that have had an enormously positive impact on the fundraising profession and the overall Silicon Valley community.
 In addition to providing a high level of fundraising training, our Chapters programs and services support capacity building, increased impact, and mission delivery for all non-profits in our region.